Mint Is One of the Best and Easiest Plants to Propagate

 Once you have your freshest stems, you want to remove the lower leaves so the plant can focus on growing roots.

 Take your sharp scissors and cut the stem a bit so that it’s not too tall.
 Be mindful to cut it right above a leaf node, where the leaves on the stem sprout out from.
 Also, cut it at a bit of an angle.
 What you’ll do next is just strip the bottom third of the leaves from the stem.

 Your stem may look a little bare now, but don’t worry!
 Your mint will all grow back soon enough.

 Place your mint into a glass of fresh water

 Fill your glass with some water and just pop your freshly trimmed sprigs in.
 You want to make sure the leaves are hanging out all nice and dry at the top.
 You definitely don’t want them to be in the water.
 And make sure the stem is nicely submerged since that’s where all the roots are going to shoot out from.

-Baby your new plant for the next couple of weeks as she adjusts to life in soil instead of water.
-Keep her inside until there's no threat of frost, and then move her to a semi-shaded area outdoors.
-Keep her watered, and you'll have mint all summer long.
-The best part is, you can keep taking cuttings from her and propagating her all over again.
+Keep your new mint plants inside until there's no threat of frost, and then move them to a semi-shaded area outdoors or a sunny windowsill.
+Water your container regularly, and you'll have mint all summer long.
+The best part is, you can keep taking cuttings from your new plants and propagating them all over again.